Written by Jes Gonzalez

 Post Stage 2: Editing

 You may notice that, while combing through your story, some errors jump out at you, either underlined by your word processor in an angry red color or caught by your own eye.
-These are just the errors you can see; they may not be the only errors present in your manuscript.
+These are just the errors you can see; they may not be the only errors present in your book.
 Other errors, such as stylistic issues, will be noticeable to a publisher.

-That's why it's a good idea to have your manuscript edited by a professional.
+That's why it's a good idea to have your book edited by a professional.
 For your story to reach its fullest potential, the writing will need to be smoothed out.
 A critical commentary on your work will ensure that not only the grammar and spelling are perfect but that the style, tone, and structure of your novel are also on point.
-While the manuscript critique looked at your work as a whole and offered advice on making it better, the editing stage will involve a line-by-line review of your document for grammar, structure, flow, consistency, and much more.
+While the book critique looked at your work as a whole and offered advice on making it better, the editing stage will involve a line-by-line review of your document for grammar, structure, flow, consistency, and much more.

 Stage 3: Revising